PietroMsn/GIM3D/README.md

 This work is partially supported by the project of the Italian Ministry of Education, Universities and Research (MIUR) ”Dipartimenti di Eccellenza 2018-2022” of the Department of Computer Science of Verona University

 If you use this code and/or data, please cite:
-'''
-@article{garavaso5258952point,
-  title={Point Cloud Segmentation for 3d Clothed Human Layering}, author={Garavaso, Davide and Masi, Federico and Musoni, Pietro and Castellani, Umberto}, journal={Available at SSRN 5258952}
-}
-'''
-and
 ```
 @article{musoni2023gim3dplus,
 title = {GIM3D plus: A labeled 3D dataset to design data-driven solutions for dressed humans},